Indiana Comparative Fault: What You Need to Know

 For instance, the victim of a car accident could be partially at fault if he or she was hit by a speeding car after he or she pulled in front of it without using a turn signal.
 Failing to use your turn signal is negligence because it is a violation of traffic laws.

 Under Indiana's modified comparative fault system, your percentage of fault will affect the amount of compensation you can recover in a personal injury claim.
+Contact one of our trusted South Bend personal injury attorneys for a free consultation.

 How Comparative Fault Works in Indiana